TessiDoesCS/PvPDash/README.md

 If you have any suggestions, feel free to suggest them or send a message to me on discord @leo2k6islazy :D

-Since this is my first mod, pls also point out any mistakes you find in my code.
+This is my first Celeste mod, so any recommendations/feedback would be much appreciated :D

 I hope you like my mod :D